k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/06_tdm_implementation_support_hierarchy.md

 This table keeps the link between the parent-child **source IDs**.
 The relation is kept per source environment.
 In addition, each [DataFlux](/articles/TDM/tdm_overview/02_tdm_glossary.md#data-flux) extract task creates separate records in the TDM_LU_TYPE_RELATION_EID table with the version name and version date time of the extracted version of entities.

-This table is used to build a list of entities (entity inclusion) on the child LUs when executing a task.
-In addition this table is used to display the hierarchy of the processed entities by the task execution.
+This table is used for the following:
+- Build the list of entities (entity inclusion) on the child LUs when executing the task (Extract or Load tasks).
+The TDM execution process gets the children entities of the parent entities, processed successfully by the task execution.
+- Display the hierarchy of the processed entities by the task execution.

 #### Which Process Populates the TDM_LU_TYPE_RELATION_EID?